-· initiate or continue clinical trials of our six most advanced product candidates;
+- · initiate or continue clinical trials of our six most advanced product candidates; - · continue the research and development of our other product candidates;

-- · continue the research and development of our other product candidates; - · seek to discover additional product candidates; - · seek regulatory approvals for our product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure and scale up manufacturing capabilities to commercialize products for which we may obtain regulatory approval; and - add operational, financial and management information systems and personnel, including personnel to support our product development and planned commercialization efforts.
+- seek to discover additional product candidates; - · seek regulatory approvals for our product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure and scale up manufacturing capabilities to commercialize products for which we may obtain regulatory approval; and - add operational, financial and management information systems and personnel, including personnel to support our product development and planned commercialization efforts.

-We expect that our existing unrestricted cash and cash equivalents and available-for-sale securities on hand as of March 31, 2013, anticipated interest income, and research and development and manufacturing funding under our license and collaboration agreement with Sanofi related to MM-121 will enable us to fund our operating expenses and capital expenditure requirements into 2014.
+As of June 30, 2013, we had unrestricted cash and cash equivalents and available-for-sale securities of \$62.1 million.
+We expect that our existing unrestricted cash and cash equivalents and available-for-sale securities on hand as of June 30, 2013, anticipated interest income and funding under our license and collaboration agreement with Sanofi related to MM-121, together with the net proceeds from the concurrent common stock offering and convertible notes offering in July 2013 will enable us to fund our operating expenses and capital expenditure requirements into 2015.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Because of the numerous risks and uncertainties associated with the development and commercialization of our product candidates, and the extent to which we utilize collaborations with third parties to participate in their development and commercialization, we are unable to estimate the amounts of increased capital outlays and operating expenditures associated with our current and anticipated clinical trials.
 Our future capital requirements will depend on many factors, including:

-- the progress and results of the clinical trials of our six most advanced product candidates; - the success of our collaborations with Sanofi related to MM-121 and with PharmaEngine related to MM-398; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our other product candidates; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of commercialization activities, including product sales, marketing, manufacturing and distribution; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims; - the extent to which we acquire or invest in businesses, products and technologies; and - · our ability to establish and maintain additional collaborations on favorable terms, particularly marketing and distribution arrangements for oncology product candidates outside the United States and Europe.
+- the progress and results of the clinical trials of our six most advanced product candidates; - the success of our collaborations with Sanofi related to MM-121 and with PharmaEngine related to MM-398; - · the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our other product candidates; - · the costs, timing and outcome of regulatory review of our product candidates; - · the costs of commercialization activities, including product sales, marketing, manufacturing and distribution; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims; - \cdot the extent to which we acquire or invest in businesses, products and technologies; and - · our ability to establish and maintain additional collaborations on favorable terms, particularly marketing and distribution arrangements for oncology product candidates outside the United States and Europe.